adielcristo/symfony-doc-pt-br/deployment/proxies.rst

 ---------------------------------

-To fix this, you need to tell Symfony which reverse proxy IP addresses to trust and what headers your reverse proxy uses to send information:
+To fix this, you need to tell Symfony which reverse proxy IP addresses to trust and what headers your reverse proxy uses to send information.

+You can do that by setting the ``SYMFONY_TRUSTED_PROXIES`` and ``SYMFONY_TRUSTED_HEADERS`` environment variables on your machine.
+Alternatively, you can configure them using the following configuration options:

 .. configuration-block::